TickTeam/guide-tt/how-to-create-reminder-for-subtask.md

 1. Open TickTick and select a task that contains subtasks
 2. Move your cursor hovers over a subtask
-3. Click the “alarm” icon and create a reminder for this individual subtask
+3. Click the "alarm" icon and create a reminder for this individual subtask
 4. Select another subtask and repeat step 3 to create another reminder